swift-cloud/swift-cloud/README.md

         metrics: [.cpu(50), .memory(50)]
     )
 )

+server.link(queue)
 ```

 ## How it works

 The Swift Cloud package is powered by [Pulumi](https://www.pulumi.com).
-Specifically, the SDK vends Swift components that are compiled into Pulumi YAML files, and then the Pulumi CLI is used to deploy your application.
-You do not need a Pulumi account to use Swift Cloud, nor do you need to install Pulumi CLI on your machine.
-Everything is managed by the SDK and written to a `.cloud` directory in your project.
+Specifically, the SDK vends Swift components that are compiled into Pulumi YAML
+files, and then the Pulumi CLI is used to deploy your application.
+You do not
+need a Pulumi account to use Swift Cloud, nor do you need to install Pulumi CLI
+on your machine.
+Everything is managed by the SDK and written to a `.cloud`
+directory in your project.

 ## Get Started